What is Internal Communication?

 4. Internal Communication Strategy

 Like two-way communications, the internal communication strategy is very important.
 It is essential to build employee morale and engage them in their work.
-Internal communication manager inform employees about any new advertising that is going to be targeted outside, but they rarely ask for their frank opinions; chances are they can give some enriched feedback whereby the ad quality can be enhanced.
-The communicators must first sell their campaigns internally to assess how this could succeed outside.
-In times of merger or acquisitions or leadership changes, the internal communication strategy is very much required.
-When employee morale is low, or when they are not aligned with the company mission, the internal strategy is of utmost importance.
+Internal communication managers inform employees about any new advertising targeted outside, but they rarely ask for their frank opinions; chances are they can give some enriched feedback to enhance the ad quality.
+The communicators must first sell their campaigns internally to assess how they could succeed outside.
+In times of merger, acquisition, or leadership changes, an internal communication strategy is very much required.
+When employee morale is low or not aligned with the company mission, the internal strategy is paramount.

-Jeff Kinder, CEO, Pfizer, sent a note to all the employees by the name of ‘Our path forward: The Next Step’ to make sure everyone is engaged and onboard when Pfizer acquired Wyeth.
-Like external branding does form sensible ties among the customers to the company, internal communication strategy aims to do a similar thing with
+Jeff Kinder, the CEO of Pfizer, sent a note to all the employees named ‘Our path forward: The Next Step’ to ensure everyone was engaged and on board when Pfizer acquired Wyeth.
+However, like external branding does form sensible ties among the customers to the company, internal communication strategy aims to do a similar thing with

 the employees.